MySQL receiver

 • require_secure_transport is optional and depends on your TLS policy.

-• RDS parameter group values must be changed from the AWS Console, AWS CLI, Terraform, or API; not from a normal MySQL SQL session.
+• RDS parameter group values must be changed from the AWS Console, AWS CLI, Terraform, or API; not from a normal MySQL or MariaDB SQL session.

-• User creation and grants can still be done from any MySQL client connected to the RDS instance.
+• User creation and grants can still be done from any database client connected to the RDS instance.

 Standalone